vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 In standard JavaScript, there is no way to detect the access or mutation of plain variables.
 But we can intercept a property's get and set operations.

 The `.value` property gives Vue the opportunity to detect when a ref has been accessed or mutated.
-Under the hood, Vue perform the tracking in its getter, and performs triggering in its setter.
+Under the hood, Vue performs the tracking in its getter, and performs triggering in its setter.
 Conceptually, you can think of a ref as an object that looks like this:

 ```js
 // pseudo code, not actual implementation